-Currently on a health kick I’m doing what I can to
+Currently, on a health kick, I’m doing what I can to

 stop my sleep being interrupted by the children help my children sleep through the night.
-My daughter needs someone to turn the light off once she has climbed back into her bunk bed, following a trip the bathroom.
+My daughter needs someone to turn the light off once she has climbed back into her bunk bed, following a trip to the bathroom.

-She has already broken two clip on lights, we need a different solution.
+She has already broken two clip-on lights, we need a different solution.
 I had a eureka moment and decided to make her a bunk bed bag for storing book, torch, water bottle, crayons etc.. what better than a bunk bed organizer?

 Can you imagine her delight with her new bunk bed organizer?
 She loves the colours, and has spent at least half an hour deciding what to keep in it:) ‘Thanks Mum’ said with feeling:)

 Sign up for my monthly newsletter for top hints and tip sheets, plus PDF of the most popular bag patterns.

 Do not miss another post!
 Subscribe and get access to resource library upon signup.

 Fold book pocket in half and top stitch along the seam

 Sew together long sides of front pockets, fold wrong sides together along this seam and top stitch